abhishekarya1/Hash-Define-myNotes/content/data/broker/kafka.md

 We can also use a single partition as a directly-mapped FIFO queue!
 We can route a message to a specific partition based on Key, and then map a specific consumer to that partition manually (in the code for consumer config).

+by default, Kafka consumers are not automatically placed in the same consumer group.

+{{% notice note %}}
+If we don't explicitly set the `group.id` configuration in a Kafka consumer, the consumer acts as a standalone consumer (i.e. it doesn't join any group), and does not trigger group coordination (no rebalancing, etc).
+If multiple such consumers subscribe to the same topic, each will receive a copy of all the messages — they do not share the partitions.
+{{% /notice %}}

 **Avoiding Redundant Message Processing**: a single message in a partition will be consumed multiple times if its consumers happen to be from diff groups, Kafka has no awareness to prevent it as its just a storage.
 Hence we need to make sure that we designate groups to consumers in a way that doesn't lead to redundant processing.

 **Rebalancing**: Kafka ensures that partitions are evenly distributed among consumers in a group.
 If a consumer joins or leaves the group, Kafka will rebalance all the partitions among the available consumers within the same group.